(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 She slid up to Gaara's left side, the back of her hand brushing his, in time to hear him whisper, "Formal, all the way."

 Three darkly clothed figures split away from the crowd, moved towards the center where the small ring of guards broke apart, shifted away.
 The list of crimes they read was lengthy, culminating in aiding the rebel faction in Sand's civil war and the deaths of both the previous Hokage and Kazekage.

-Because she had promised, even though Gaara's expression as he watched the men work unnerved her, she stayed.
+She stayed because she had promised, even though Gaara's expression as he watched the men work unnerved her.
 Undeniably talented in their profession, the three coaxed brief cries from silence, screams from brief cries, then more screams from a throat already raw from screaming.

 Minutes crept by.

 Finally, they broke away, turned to their leader.
 "Kazekage, the time you requested is finished.
 We await your orders."

 She felt Gaara's muscles flex as if they were her own, starting at his spine, working across his shoulders and down his arms, to where his hands clenched ever so faintly.

 "The debt has been satisfied by my standards, and to the degree requested by the Fifth Hokage.
 However, there is still the blood debt to be called in."
 The Kazekage stepped forward, scanned the crowd.
 "Temari."

 Temari stepped forward smoothly, perfectly, formally.
 "I, Temari, eldest child of the Fourth Kazekage, renounce my claim to the blood of the criminal Orochimaru."